bemer/containers-on-aws-workshop/README.md

 ## 2. If you are using a Windows machine

-We strongly recommend you spinning up a Cloud9 enviroment.
+We strongly recommend you spinning up a Cloud9 environment.
 Optionally, you can spin up an EC2 instance with Amazon Linux.

-If you choose Cloud9, all you have to do is jump to [01-SetupEnvironment](https://github.com/bemer/containers-on-aws-workshop/tree/master/01-SetupEnvironment).
+If you choose Cloud9, all you have to do is jump to [01-EnvironmentSetup](https://github.com/bemer/containers-on-aws-workshop/tree/master/01-EnvironmentSetup).

 If you want to run on a EC2 instance, the following links will guide you through the instance creation process and how to access it: